Fusen-ryū: History

 The founder of Fusen-ryū was Motsugai Takeda, also known by the name of Fusen.
 He was a part of the Takeda family, and after becoming a monk started training Namba Ippo-ryū jujutsu with Takahasi Inobei Mitsumasa.
 After receiving his menkyo kaiden, he travelled around many parts of Japan in a form of musha shugyo, learning in the schools of Yoshin-ryū, Takenouchi-ryū, Sekiguchi-ryū, Kito-ryū and Shibukawa-ryū, as well as the armed styles of Yagyū Shinkage-ryū, Hōzōin-ryū, Otsubo-ryū and Yamada-ryū.
 By adopting the strong points of each style, he created his Fusen-ryū curriculum.
 After being appointed priest of the Saihoji temple in Kyoto in 1830, he built a dojo in the nearby grounds and started teaching his style.
 Many martial artists heard his reputation and came to challenge him, but nobody could beat him.
 It was said Motsugai's students reached the number of 3000.
 Motsugai died in 1867, after which his school moved its influence field to Okayama.

 The school rose to fame again in 1891, when its headmaster Mataemon Tanabe defeated the Kodokan judoka Takisaburo Tobari in a challenge match.
 At the time, most jujutsu schools in Tokyo were losing place to the growing Kodokan, and the victory was shocking not only for coming from one of them, but also for how easily it happened thanks to Tanabe's personal advantage at newaza.
 The victory was followed by many others, and Tanabe capitalized on them to promote himself and his style by claiming his wins demonstrated the superiority of Fusen-ryū over judo and not any skill on his part.
 He taught his art at the Dai Nippon Butoku Kai and at Yataro Handa's Daito-ryū dojo, which went to specialize in newaza, and also shared his knowledge with judokas Yuji Hirooka and Soji Kimotsuki.
-Despite this, the Fusen-ryū school itself never grew to significant levels, with Tanabe remaining as its only renowned exponent.
+Despite this, the Fusen-ryū school itself never grew to significant levels (although its lineage survives in Bob, Clarke's WJJF Jiu Jitsu syllabus), with Tanabe remaining as its only renowned exponent.
 Eventually his son Teruo and his most known apprentices, Taro Miyake and Yukio Tani, became members of the Kodokan.

 A number of practitioners of Fusen Ryu, including Yukio Tani left Fusen Ryu to become practitioners of Judo.
-As Jigaro Kano merged techniques from Fusen Ryu, their ability to win against Judoka was neutralized.
+As Jigoro Kano merged techniques from Fusen Ryu, their ability to win against Judoka was neutralized.
 This was seen with Hajime Isogai forcing a draw against Mataemon Tanabe.